 The underlying fact is that as humans, we’re hard-coded to make judgements and develop emotions as soon as we see something.
 As such, the power of using a visual in marketing makes for a very effective approach to communicating a compelling and complex message to consumers.

-Brands who use instagram understand the importance of brand storytelling.
-Whether it’s through photos of their products or photos of the results of their product, businesses using instagram effectively recognize the importance of showcasing what they have to offer.
-Not showing your product or the benefits using instagram is a missed opportunity.
+Brands who use Instagram understand the importance of brand storytelling.
+Whether it’s through photos of their products, photos of the results of their product, photos of their custom package box, businesses using Instagram effectively recognize the importance of showcasing what they have to offer.
+Not showing your product or the benefits using Instagram is a missed opportunity.

 Timely & Reactive Content On Instagram